N7ghtm4r3/Glider/README.md

 # Glider
 **v1.0.5**

-This is a Java Based open source project useful to manage the creation and the storage of your passwords with the **Glider** ecosystem
+This is a Java Based open source self-hosted project useful to manage the creation and the storage of your passwords with the **Glider** ecosystem

 ## Implementation